Novel Single-Extruder Line For Direct Long-Fiber Thermoplastics

 Dieffenbacher has built what is said to be a first-of-its-kind extrusion line for “direct” inline-compounded, long-fiber thermoplastic (LFT-D).
 It reportedly will be the highest capacity line of its type and will enable molding of higher volumes of thermoplastic components than previously possible.
 The extrusion line will be packaged with a hydraulic press from Dieffenbacher’s Fiberpress series for delivery to an undisclosed U.S. customer in 2021.

-This innovative line, developed collaboratively by Dieffenbacher’s Composites and Recycling business units, is said to be unique in that it will produce LFT-D extrudates using only one extruder.
+This innovative line, developed collaboratively by Dieffenbacher’s Composites and Recycling business units, is said to be unique in that it will produce LFT-D extrudates using only one twin-screw extruder.
+The machine’s L/D ratio varies depending on the application, the required throughput, the glass-fiber content and the polymer.
 Recycled polymers from post-consumer and post-industrial streams will be used as the raw material, such as HDPE, LDPE, PP or PET in powder, chip or pellet form.
 Adjustments of the dosing equipment and an adapted length of the extruder barrel reportedly will enable the plant to efficiently and economically produce thermoplastic components from 100% recycled material.

 Melting, fiber incorporation and cutting/mixing is done with one extruder in this unique LFT-D line.